 Galatians 2:11 (KJV): "But when Peter was come to Antioch, I withstood him to the face, because he was to be blamed.
-For before certain came from James, he did eat with the Gentiles; but when they were come, he withdrew and separated himself, fearing them who were of the circumcision.
+For before that certain came from James, he did eat with Gentiles: but when they were come, he withdrew and separated himself, fearing them, which were of the circumcision.
 And the other Jews dissembled likewise with him; insomuch that Barnabas also was carried away with their dissimulation" (vs 11-13).
-What does dissimulation mean to you?
-Pretend, hypocrisy!